greasyLemon/CNN-in-Java/README.md

-A simple CNN (Convolutional Neural Network) built from scratch using Java (plus Live inference and UI)
+A simple CNN (Convolutional Neural Network) built from scratch using Java (plus Live inference and UI).